GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-13-class-javacompiler.md

     context.put(compilerKey, this);
 ```

 So basically it adds itself to the map in Context where all the instances of the various classes live.
-The `put` method in COntext is quite sophisticated:
+The `put` method in Context is quite sophisticated:

 ```
     public <T> void put(Key<T> key, T data) {